JFelz/jfelz/README.md

 ![Hero](https://i.pinimg.com/originals/8e/d6/c8/8ed6c82f4731db67f5b7abd72ed07365.png)

 ## Welcome! ☕
 My journey as a Software Engineer, complemented by a strong foundation in UI/UX and Game Development, has sharpened my leadership, team collaboration, and problem-solving skills.
 With a strong foundation in interactive experience design, I specialize in creating intuitive, high-performance user interfaces that enhance engagement and responsiveness.
-My expertise in frontend development has given me the ability to craft seamless, visually compelling digital experiences that not only captivate users but also drive oranizational goals.
+My expertise in frontend development allows me to craft seamless, visually compelling digital experiences that not only captivate users but also drive oranizational goals.

 With a deep focus on user-centric innovation, I am eager to contribute to a team that challenges the status quo, values continuous growth, and is dedicated to shaping the future of digital experiences.